Tianyibian/cse15l-lab-reports/lab_report_3.md

 -  Lets use grep -i to find lines mathes to the word gel, or collagen that is case insensitive.
 -  The results are expected, showing Gel and gel.<br />
 ![Image](Screenshot 2023-05-09 154925.png)
+-  The result are also expected,showing Collagen and collagen. <br />
 ![Image](Screenshot 2023-05-09 154951.png)

 -  Lets use grep -l to find filenames only